Easy Arrowtown bike trails

 Arrowtown River Trail

 If time is of the essence or you’re riding with young ones, the Arrowtown River Trail is a fantastic loop track due to its convenience and accessibility from Arrowtown.
-Enjoy the tranquil setting riding through willow trees paired with the soothing sound of the Arrow River along the trail edge.
+Enjoy the tranquil setting on this Arrowtown cycle trail as you ride through willow trees paired with the soothing sound of the Arrow River along the trail edge.

 - 4.2km loop track